 Before you travel to Italy, there are a ton of things to read, understand and know about the culture, food and life in general.
 Italy is a country full of wonderful people who go out of the way to help you.
 I have so many instances where I have been assisted by complete strangers.
 Incidences like these make travel memorable and also makes Italy the prime reasons for return.
-But traveling to any country = understanding a new culture and if you are traveling to Italy, it is imperial to understand how your Italian travel can be made easier and enjoyable.
+But traveling to any country = understanding a new culture and if you are traveling to Italy, it is imperial to understand how your Italian travel can be more enjoyable.
 That is why I’ve collated a list for you to read before you visit Italy.
-Also, check out some of the tours below for your travel to Italy!!

 Know your Accommodation:

 It is essential to choose the best accommodation for yourself wherever you are in Italy.
 There are many options of staying in Italy, some that you may not find anywhere else.
 Hence it is important to understand what YOU want.
 Right from a monastery to an agriturismo (farm house), to an hostel and a hotel, Italy has it all!
 So pick an accommodation according to your needs and budget!